Cremation, Burial and Memorial Keepsakes

 Pet Cremation Options

 During your phone call with our Client Care Team, or your scheduled euthanasia appointment, our veterinarian will walk you through the cremation options and payment for the crematory services.
-We are honored to have partnered with the Regency family of pet aftercare service providers and Valley Pet Crematory to provide the very best service for our paitents and their families.
+We are honored to have partnered with Agape Pet Services for aftercare services to provide the very best service for our patients and their families.

 Pet Memorial Products and Keepsakes